mananmehta3/mananmehta3/README.md

 - 👋 Hi, I’m @mananmehta3
 - 👀 I’m interested in SDE roles
-- 🌱 I’m currently learning problem solving in C++
+- 🌱 I’m currently learning problem solving in C++ and android development in kotlin
 - 💞️ I’m looking to collaborate on Open Source
 - 📫 How to reach me email(mananmehta@outlook.com)